Punch-Out!! (2009 video game): Gameplay

 Two single-player campaign options are available.
 The Career option begins in Contender mode, in which Little Mac must climb the ranks of the World Video Boxing Association by rising through the Minor, Major, and World Circuits.
 Once Mac wins the world championship title, the game enters the more challenging Title Defense mode; he must now defend his belt against the other fighters, who use new techniques and defenses (such as King Hippo protecting his stomach with a manhole cover).
 Completing Title Defense unlocks Mac's Last Stand, an endurance mode in which Mac faces off against an endless series of randomly chosen opponents, one of whom is Donkey Kong.
 Once Mac loses three times, he retires from boxing and the Career option for the player's save file will become disabled, requiring the player to create a new file to play this option again.
 The Exhibition option allows players to fight against any opponents they have already defeated in either Contender or Title Defense, attempting to complete unique achievements, or practice against a holographic image of their current opponent.
 If the player wins 10 fights in Mac's Last Stand, an additional Champions Mode option is unlocked for Exhibition, in which a single hit will knock Mac down.
+Moreover, if during the Contender and Title Defense modes the player loses 100 fights, the headgear handicap will be unlocked, which significantly reduces the damage Little Mac takes from most attacks.
+However, this handicap is disabled in Mac's Last Stand.

 New to the series is a split-screen multiplayer mode between Little Mac and a recolored clone.
 When one of the players has gathered enough power by repeatedly dodging all moves unscathed, that player's character transforms into a giant known as "Giga Mac" for a limited time and the game shifts to the opponent's single-player view until he returns to normal.

 Doc Louis's Punch-Out!!

 Doc Louis's Punch-Out!! is a standalone spin-off title and prequel, which was released on WiiWare as a Platinum reward for Club Nintendo members in North America on October 27, 2009.
-The game, which takes place years prior to the main game, sees Little Mac sparring with his coach, Doc Louis, through three matches of increasing difficulty; the player wins each match by knocking Doc down once in three rounds.
+The game sees Little Mac sparring with his coach, Doc Louis, through three matches of increasing difficulty; the player wins each match by knocking Doc down once in three rounds.
 The game features three difficulty levels: Warm-up, Training, and Sparring.
 The game features the same graphics, voice acting, and game engine as the Wii version of Punch-Out!!, although it is not compatible with the Wii Balance Board.

 Doc Louis' Punch-Out!! was once again made available to Club Nintendo members on February 2, 2015, this time as a purchasable coin prize as part of the service's closing promotion.
 This was the first time in over five years that the game was made available through any means.